Book Review of “Fried Green Tomatoes at the Whistle Stop Café” by Fannie Flagg.

 Please don’t be daunted by having already seen the movie and think you’ll be disappointed with the book.
 Also, don’t worry about reading the book since the movie won’t become a disappointment.
 They both have their merits, both deserve a fair chance, and both are wonderful – a full five out of five stars, wonderful, in fact.
 So, off you go now, and get that book, ya’ hear?
 There’s a good honey-chile!
 And thank-ye, kindly, for giving this ol’ review a look-see.

-“Fried Green Tomatoes at the Whistle Stop Café” by Fannie Flagg published by Random House, Ballentine Books, originally released August 12, 1987 is available from Amazon, Barnes & Noble, Kobo eBooks, Kobo audiobooks, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“Fried Green Tomatoes at the Whistle Stop Café” by Fannie Flagg published by Random House, Ballentine Books, originally released August 12, 1987 is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo eBooks, Kobo audiobooks, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 (This is a revised version of an article that originally appeared on the now defunct consumer review site Dooyoo under my username TheChocolateLady.)